 Looking at SiteGround from the a typical consumer’s point of view I am both excited and yet disappointed at the same time.

 The company passed 2,000,000 mark in hosted domain on March 2019 and is now one of the biggest hosting providers in the world.
-Their performance is certainly top notch and having an excellent customer support team simply makes that even better.
+Their performance is certainly top-notch and having an excellent customer support team simply makes that even better.

-Yet from this perspective I also feel that their renewal prices are a little high for me to swallow.
+Yet from this perspective, I also feel that their renewal prices are a little high for me to swallow.

 There is a caveat though.

 If you need this kind of top-notch performance, SiteGround is as good as gold since to be honest this level of service is hard to find, even in a market inundated with web hosting providers.
-Developers may also take some issue as many of their shared plans are quite limited in that sense.
+Developers may also take some issues as many of their shared plans are quite limited in that sense.

 Different SiteGround Use-Cases